Measles: Questions and Answers

 The EMS Comfort Care Order and the accompanying temporary plastic bracelet are provided free of charge to the individual by the Department of Health.

 When a patient first receives a CCO, they are given a hospital band that identifies them as having a CCO in place.
-If desired a metal bracelet can be ordered through the Oneida Nameplate Co.
-There is a fee for the permanent metal bracelet that can be obtained directly from Oneida Nameplate Company.
+If desired a metal bracelet can be ordered through the Sticky Jewelry, Inc. There is a fee for the permanent metal bracelet that can be obtained directly from Sticky Jewelry.
 The Department of Health does not sell the metal bracelets.

 A competent person, over the age of eighteen, an authorized decision maker on behalf of the incapacitated person or a surrogate on behalf of a minor, may execute an EMS Comfort Care Order.
 Complete the EMS Comfort Care Order with the physician signing the “Physician Certification and Order” and the bracelet inserts at the bottom of the Order.
 Tear the bracelet insert off the original form, fold and trim it along the dotted line to insert in the temporary vinyl patient bracelet that has been provided.
 The physician must then place the enclosed patient bracelet on the patient’s arm or wrist.

 The EMS Comfort Care Order should be kept in a safe place and shared with family members to gain support of the patient’s end of life wishes.
 An intact EMS Comfort Care bracelet is the only identifier that will be recognized by EMS personnel for the purposes of withholding cardiopulmonary resuscitation or advanced life support.

 An EMS Comfort Care Order may be revoked at any time by the patient’s request for resuscitation.
 This request must be made directly to responding emergency medical services personnel by: